22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-These cupcakes have a subtle chocolate flavor, deep mahogany color and lavish swirl of tangy cream cheese frosting on top.
+Charming?
+Check.
+Kitschy?
+Absolutely.
+But who can resist red velvet cupcakes with their subtle chocolate flavor, gorgeous hue, and lavish swirl of cream cheese frosting on top?

 You should know right off the bat that these cupcakes are made with a lot of food coloring.
-Not ideal, I know, but the color is the main idea.
-(There are many theories as to why the cake is red, but no one knows for sure; to read about it, check out this wonderful New York Times article.)
-If you can’t bear the thought of it, you can try to find an all natural substitute (though I know of none that give the same intensity) or just replace the cake portion of the recipe with a chocolate cupcake.
+After all, the color is the main idea!
+There are many theories as to why the cake is red, but no one knows for sure; to read about it, check out this wonderful New York Times article.

 Begin by combining the flour, cocoa powder, baking powder, baking soda, and salt.